-Some people, including me, even considers her an angel for doing her job really well and with passion.
+Taylor often receives compliments in her job and some even considers her an angel for doing her tasks really well and with passion.

 As a Registered Behavioral Therapist ( RBT ), please describe what you do.

-“I have been an RBT for just over a year now.
+“I have been an RBT for just over 3 years now.
 I work with children from as young as 3 to as old as 21, but the typical ages I see are between 3 and 15.

 Most kids have an autism diagnosis, but some have Down syndrome or other types of intellectual disabilities.
 Almost all of these kids except the very young ones, attend special schools in the morning, or home-schooled, so I see them in the afternoon.